Employer First Aid Requirements for Businesses | Checkatrade

 Looking after your workers

 While accidents in the workplace cannot be completely avoided, there are ways to minimise the risk to your employees.
-That’s why we created our guide that includes 5 ways to make your site secure and safety conscious.
-Using these tips you’re giving your employees the best chance possible to avoid common accidents and injuries.

-No matter what your job entails, implementing security measures is essential.
-If you’re at all confused or unsure how best to protect your workers, why not consider joining Checkatrade?
-With access to our members community, you can speak to likeminded tradespeople and get advice about the right steps to take to improve employee safety.
+With access to our network of members, you can speak to like-minded tradespeople and get advice about the right steps to take to improve employee safety.

 Useful checklist for employer first aid requirements